theopn/dotfiles/README.md

 ### Few More Things (for myself)

-- Linux systems: install Sway and follow the instructions in [Haunted Tiles repository](https://github.com/theopn/haunted-tiles)
+- Linux systems: install Sway and follow the instructions in the [Haunted Tiles repository](https://github.com/theopn/haunted-tiles)
-- Also Linux: follow the instructions for private configurations and scripts in [my Framework 13 repository (private)](https://github.com/theopn/framework-13)
+- Also Linux: follow the instructions for the private configurations and scripts in [my Framework 13 repository (private)](https://github.com/theopn/framework-13)
-- macOS: follow the instructions for private configurations and scripts in [my script repository (private)](https://github.com/theopn/scripts)
+- macOS: follow the instructions for the private configurations and scripts in [my script repository (private)](https://github.com/theopn/scripts)

 -----